30 Years War Bohemian Phase

 • Q: What was the immediate cause of the Thirty Years' War?

 • A: The immediate trigger was the Defenestration of Prague, an act of defiance by Bohemian Protestant nobles against Habsburg attempts to suppress Protestantism.
-However, the underlying causes were deeper and more complex, rooted in religious conflict and power struggles within the Holy Roman Empire.
+On the flip side, the underlying causes were deeper and more complex, rooted in religious conflict and power struggles within the Holy Roman Empire.

 • Q: Who were the main protagonists in the Bohemian phase?